resero-labs/docker-utils/README.md

 The volume specification may contain replacement variable designations of the form `{var}`.
 The supported variables
 include:

-* `project-name` - will be replaced with the root directory name of the project
+* `project_root` - will be replaced with the root directory name of the project
 * `user` - will be replaced with the user name of the user running the command
+* `project` - replace with project namge

 # Patterns